 In order for a doctor to work as a GP in the UK there is a requirement to be on the GMC's GP register, to hold a licence to practise also granted by the GMC and to be on the NHS England Medical Performers List.

 GPs are expected to keep up to date after completing their initial training.
 The Royal College of General Practitioners uses a credit-based system for measuring continuing professional development.
 One hour of learning plus a reflective record equals one credit.
 As 250 credits are required for GP revalidation every five years it is useful for GPs to accumulate around 50 credits per year.
 Ways of doing this include updating essential knowledge and doing knowledge challenges via e-learning through the RCGP.

-Starting from this year’s recruitment round (2017), nine new initiatives will be introduced.
+Starting from the 2017 recruitment round, nine new initiatives were introduced.
 They are designed to make applying to GP easier, to give you greater flexibility and will streamline the process to becoming a GP.

 This information is correct at the time of writing.
 Full and accurate details of training pathways are available from medical royal colleges, HEE local offices/deaneries or the GMC.

 These tips will give you some ideas to add to your CV.
 Here are some suggestions for people at different stages of their career:

 - attend conferences for medical students, such as those offered by the RCGP – many are free – this will give you an opportunity to network and meet your future colleagues